digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # eXtensible Markup Language (XML) - 1/2

-XML “tags” (i.e. <originInfo>) are used to define a schema's elements.
+XML **tags** are used to define a schema's elements.
 Tags can then be nested within one another to express certain attributes or relationship hierarchies.

+Example of a tag pair: \<originInfo>\</originInfo>

 ---